 You are attempting to identify what motivates the individual you are interviewing.
 A candidate's innate motivation needs to match the job for which he is selected.
 For example, you don't want to hire a candidate who most enjoys working alone for your customer service position.

-You are also obtaining a sense about whether work motivates your candidate.
+You are also obtaining a sense about the work that motivates your candidate.
 You want to select employees who are willing to bring to daily work that hard-to-define quality called discretionary energy, the willingness of an employee to invest his or her utmost in work.

 Identify What the Candidate Believes Motivates Coworkers